Washington, D.C. Feb. 6th, 1838.

 McKim's sarcastic description of the slaveholder's character, as observed by

-his fellow passengers, is used to point out the moral hypocrisy of slavery:
+his fellow passengers, is intended to point out the moral hypocrisy of slavery:

 born into a good family, the man is seen as morally upstanding because he does